Yinkajay/Gallery-AltSch-assignment-w-React-/README.md

 ## Photo Gallery

-Created a photo gallery of cars with React
+Created a photo gallery of cars with React!